rharris115-zz/sales/README.md

 | StoreId | Integer | not_null, foreign_key -> Store.Id |

 The data which populates this table comes from two sources, `sales_one_data.json` and `sales_two_data.csv`.
-In addition to the data found here, a `BusinessDate` column is added to match SKU prices on the business day when sales were recorded.
+In addition to the data found here, a `BusinessDate` column is added to match SKU prices on the business day when sales are recorded.
 The `Timestamp` column is UTC, but the period of time that the sales files cover will change in UTC during British Summer Time (BST).
-It's easier to add this field, than infer local dates from UTC DateTimes.
+It's easier to add this field than infer local dates from UTC DateTimes.

 # Data File Importation and Issues Confronted
 ## Product Data: `product_data.json`